 Our Applicant Tracking System Experiment

 An ATS is a tool that recruiters use to weed out candidates that don’t match their job description.
 The average ATS scans a resume for “keywords,” like job titles, hard skills, and educational background.
-In some cases, the employer enters a search phrase into the ATS it returns a list of shortlisted candidates.
+In some cases, the employer enters a search phrase into the ATS, and it returns a list of shortlisted candidates.
 In other cases, the ATS automatically sorts through top applicants based on the job description.

 To understand what stops your resume from being copied and pasted automatically, we conducted an ATS experiment to see: